 Did loosening the body screws help?
 There wasn’t a dramatic change to the feel of the car, but a two-minute test saw the Mustang clock an improved 21 laps and a new best time of 5.01 seconds.
 I was clearing getting more confident with pushing the car into corners – and the body float had almost certainly helped with that…

 Tweak #3 – Re-Route The Wires To The Rear Light Board

 I mentioned earlier that Scalextric fit these wires underneath the rear axle and this avoids them getting caught in the gears.
 However, the wires do rub on the axle, causing friction – and friction is a bad thing for performance.
 The motor will need to work a little bit harder to move the car the same speed.
 In all honesty, the degree of power-loss is minuscule and there is a slightly increased risk from the tweak of the wires fouling the gear.
-If you don’t want to do this tweak, that’s fine.
-It’s a way of introducing the concept of friction into the tuning process – something we’ll return to again in future tuning articles.
+If you don’t want to do this tweak, that’s fine – it’s simply a way of introducing the concept of minimising friction.

 With the body removed, un-clip the rear axle bushings from the underpan, remove the axle assembly, lift out the rear light board, re-fit the axle underneath the wires and then replace the light board.
 I’d suggest moving the wires away from the gears – I ended up squeezing both together on the red wire side (after I took the picture), but make sure you’re not obscuring the screw hole.